rubyforgood/human-essentials/docs/user_guide/bank/getting_started_customization.md

 #### Reminder day (Day of month an e-mail reminder is sent to partners to submit requests)
- [TODO:  This will need updating with the day of week/day of month update]At this point, we send those emails once a month on the day of the month you indicate here.
+At this point, we send those emails once a month on the day of the month you indicate here.
 If you do not pick a day, no reminder emails are sent.

 #### Deadline day (Final day of the month to submit requests)